Stoffy92/technical-task/README.md

 I was trying to destructure my store, which ended up killing the reactivity

 const { nextToGoRaces, loading, error, fetchNextToGoRaces } = useRacingStore(); // this does not work :(

+# Last minute improvements - Had some extra time on hands, wanted to improve the task further
+* improved type safety and autocomplete when racingStore gets used inside components
+* seperated timer logic to seperate component
+* added styling to timer component for better UX
+* added unit test to timer